-Despite having just reached the pinnacle of success in the NFL by winning a Super Bowl and a Super Bowl MVP, Philadelphia Eagles QB Jalen Hurts remains perhaps the most locked-in player in the league.
+Despite reaching the pinnacle of the NFL a few months ago by winning a Super Bowl and a Super Bowl MVP, Philadelphia Eagles QB Jalen Hurts remains arguably the most locked-in player in the league.
 His success hasn’t led to complacency.
-The bane of the Kansas City Chiefs has been making headlines for his laser-focused mindset heading into the new campaign.
+The nemesis of the Kansas City Chiefs has been making headlines for his laser-focused mindset heading into the new campaign.

 Advertisement

-Hurts has barely celebrated his big win.
+Hurts barely celebrated his big win, even.
 When the Eagles showed up for training camp earlier this week, they were presented with their official Super Bowl rings.
 Everyone was taking pictures, hanging out, and having fun, Hurts included.
 But upon closer inspection, it became clear that the QB was the only one in the group not wearing his ring.

 “You talk about doing something after success, where it depends on where your eyes are and what you hold onto, because I hold onto ’22.
 And many other shortcomings.
-So those are things you use as fuel.”
+So those are things you use as fuel,” said the star quarterback.

-When Hurts says he’s holding onto “22” he means the 2022 season, where he played an excellent game in Super Bowl 57, but his Eagles fell short in a great 38-35 shootout.
-Even after winning a Super Bowl and getting revenge on the exact team that beat him previously, Hurts continues to focus on the tomorrow rather than wallowing in his own success.
+When Hurts says he’s holding onto “22,” he means the 2022 season, where he played an excellent game in Super Bowl 57, but his Eagles fell short in a 38-35 shootout.
+Even after winning a Super Bowl and getting revenge on the exact team that beat him previously, Hurts continues to focus on tomorrow rather than wallowing in his success.

-“Regardless of whether you win a championship or lose a championship, that next year you have to be able to reset with the right focus and pursue it with great intensity, great passion.
-And I think that’s where we are.”
+“Regardless of whether you win a championship or lose a championship, that next year you have to be able to reset with the right focus and pursue it with great intensity, [and] great passion.
+And I think that’s where we are,” added Hurts.

 From Back Together Weekend on @nflnetwork: Super Bowl MVP Jalen Hurts on the #Eagles’ looking-forward approach: “It’s a bit contagious.
 That’s what you want, everybody to have a similar mentality and similar approach in what we’re trying to accomplish ultimately.” pic.twitter.com/q8k9SHmS6O